Updated

 The hearing serves three purposes:

-- to determine if the driver is a negligent operator, and
+- to determine if you are a negligent operator, and

-- to determine the status of the motorist’s driver’s license.
+- to determine the status of your driver’s license.

 The only issues considered by the hearing officer are whether:

-- he has any pending court charges that are not on the DMV’s record,
+- you have any pending court charges that are not on the DMV’s record,

-- the driver is responsible for the accidents on his driving record,
+- you are responsible for the accidents on your driving record,

 - alcohol played a role in any violation,